Love in the Time of Tech

 Another important benefit of online dating is that, although the foundation of many dating apps is still heteronormative, alternatives are now appearing and creating a safe space for other communities.
-Thurst is a great example of such an app, made by people of color in the LGBTQ community for queer, cisgender, transgender and non-binary people of color.
+Thurst is a great example of such an app, made by people of colour in the LGBTQ community for queer, cisgender, transgender and non-binary people of colour.

 New dating apps are also trying to break with the superficiality prevalent in most online dating.
-An app like Glimmer has been designed to go beyond the looks-centered app-dating world and although it is not specifically designed for disabled people, it is inclusive in the sense that it allows you to add a disability to your profile.
+An app like Glimmer has been designed to go beyond the looks-centred app dating world and although it is not specifically designed for disabled people, it is inclusive in the sense that it allows you to add a disability to your profile.